 NodeMCU control Relays with Blynk IoT App

-If the NodeMCU is connected with Wi-Fi, then you can control the relay module with Blynk App.
-You can control, monitor the real-time feedback of the relays from anywhere in the world from the Blynk App.
+If the NodeMCU is connected to Wi-Fi, then you can control the relay module with Blynk App.
+You can control, and monitor the real-time feedback of the relays from anywhere in the world from the Blynk App.

 When the internet comes back, the NodeMCU will fetch the previous state of the switches from the Blynk IoT cloud server and accordingly turn on and off the relays.